What happened to the 10 House Republicans who voted to impeach Trump?

 What he said then: “Enough is enough.
 The Congress must hold President Trump to account and send a clear message that our country cannot and will not tolerate any effort by any President to impede the peaceful transfer of power from one President to the next.”

 What he’s up to now: Upton is one of the longest-serving members of Congress on this list, coming to Congress in 1986.
 After his impeachment vote, he said he received death threats.
 And he said he was deciding whether to run again; his district was redrawn to force him to face off against another Republican incumbent (who didn’t vote for Trump’s impeachment).
 Trump has also endorsed another primary challenger in the race, state Rep. Steve Carra.
 But Upton is running ads and raising money like he is running again, setting this race up to be another big one to watch.
-“I don’t have any qualms about my vote — and neither do any of the other nine [House Republicans who voted to impeach Trump],” he told The Post’s Early 202 last month.
+“I don’t have any qualms about my vote — and neither do any of the other nine [House Republicans who voted to impeach Trump],” he told The Post’s Early 202 in January.

 Rep. Adam Kinzinger (Ill.)